 International Lighthouse Heritage Weekend (ILHW)

-ILHW is an annual event raising the profile of lighthouses, light vessels and other navigational aids.
 ILHW coincides with International Lighthouse and Lightship Weekend (ILLW), which was founded by the Ayr Amateur Radio Group with the aim of radio operators transmitting from lighthouses around the globe.
 Wigtownshire Radio Club will be celebrating 25 years of ILLW and they will be transmitting throughout the weekend from our walled garden at the Mull of Galloway.
-More details to follow!

 You can find details and updates of all our events on Facebook.
-If you would like further information please contact us by.
+If you would like further information please contact us by email.
 You can call us on 01776 840554 from Friday 30th March during the hours of 10am and 4pm.